Geometrizing the Partial Entanglement Entropy: from PEE Threads to Bit Threads: A brief introduction to PEE and bit threads

 \subsection{Partial entanglement entropy}

 The partial entanglement entropy $\mathcal{I}(A,B)$ \cite{Wen:2018whg,Kudler-Flam:2019oru,Han:2019scu,Wen:2019iyq,Wen:2020ech,Han:2021ycp} is a measure of the correlation between two spacelike separated region $A$ and $B$.
 It is defined to satisfy a set of physical requirements \cite{Chen:2014,Wen:2019iyq} including all those satisfied by the mutual information $I(A,B)$\footnote{Note that, we should not mix between the mutual information $I(A,B)$ and the PEE $\mathcal{I}(A,B)$.} and the feature of being additive.
-For non-overlapping regions $A$, $B$ and $C$, the physical requirements for the PEE can be briefly summarized in the following\footnote{For more details about the well (or uniquely) defined scope of the PEE and the ways to construct the PEEs in different situations, the readers may consult \cite{Wen:2018whg,Kudler-Flam:2019oru,Wen:2019iyq,Han:2019scu,Wen:2020ech,Han:2021ycp,SinghaRoy:2019urc}.
+For non-overlapping regions $A$, $B$ and $C$, the physical requirements for the PEE can be briefly summarized in the following\footnote{Note that, the requirement 5 is a result of the requirements 1 and 4, hence not all of the requirements are independent.
+For more details about the well (or uniquely) defined scope of the PEE and the ways to construct the PEEs in different situations, the readers may consult \cite{Wen:2018whg,Kudler-Flam:2019oru,Wen:2019iyq,Han:2019scu,Wen:2020ech,Han:2021ycp,SinghaRoy:2019urc}.
 These details are also summarized in the background introduction sections of \cite{Camargo:2022mme,Wen:2022jxr}.}: \begin{enumerate} \item \textit{Additivity:} $\mathcal{I}(A,B\cup C)=\mathcal{I}(A,B)+\mathcal{I}(A,C)$;

 \item \textit{Permutation symmetry:} $\mathcal{I}(A,B)=\mathcal{I}(B,A)$;

 \item \textit{Normalization:} $\mathcal{I}(A,\bar{A})=S_{A}$; \item \textit{Positivity:} $\mathcal{I}(A,B)>0$; \item \textit{Upper bounded:} $\mathcal{I}(A,B)\leq \text{min}\{S_{A},S_{B}\}$; \item \textit{$\mathcal{I}(A,B)$ should be Invariant under local unitary transformations inside $A$ or $B$}; \item \textit{Symmetry:} For any symmetry transformation $\mathcal T$ under which $\mathcal T A = A'$ and $\mathcal T B = B'$, we have $\mathcal{I}(A,B) = \mathcal{I}(A',B')$. \end{enumerate}